salmanzf/Google-Play-Store-Apps/README.md

 A certain task from source website, more info on "Task" folder

 ## Data Visualization
-Using Tableau for AB Test and Data Visualization
+Using Tableau for AB Test and Data Visualization, contains the graph and .twb file

 ## Data Analysis
-Storytelling of the data and the chart, this segment contains all the Graph and the description.
+Storytelling of the data and the chart, this segment contains all the Graph with the analysis.